 The Juvenile Justice and Delinquency Prevention Act (JJDPA) established the Title II Formula Grants program that supports local and state efforts to prevent delinquency and improve the juvenile justice system.
-The act established four core requirements, which the state must meet to be compliant with the JJDPA and eligible to receive funds.
+The act established multiple core requirements, which the state must meet to be compliant with the JJDPA and eligible to receive funds.
 The requirements are:

 - 1. Deinstitutionalization of Status Offenders

 - 2. Jail Removal

 - 3. Sight and Sound Separation

 - 4. Racial and Ethnic Disparities (R/ED)

+- 5. Removing Juveniles Charged as Adults (223 (a)(11)(B))